-We are often asked at HouseSit Match what are the chances of being selected as house sitters if your house sitting over fifty, some even declare they are trying a grey gap year!
-And we always say the chances of securing a house sit are very good indeed because it is true.
-Not only is the trend for traveling by house sitting growing around the world, the popularity among over 50s professionals wanting to take time out to see some of the world while fit and healthy is growing significantly.
-So the Grey Gap Year is definitely becoming a reality people are planning for, and is growing markedly in popularity.
-What is it and why is this gaining popularity now?
+We are often asked at HouseSit Match what are the chances of being selected as house sitters if your house sitting over 50, some even declare they are trying a grey gap year!
+We always say the chances of securing a house sit are very good indeed, this is true.
+Not only is the trend for travelling by house sitting growing around the world.
+The popularity of travel among 50+ professionals wanting to see the world while fit and healthy, is also growing significantly.

 What is a grey gap year?

-Why are so many people trying house sitting over 50 as part of a grey gap year?
+Why are so many people trying house sitting over 50 as part of a this working gap trip?

 Freedom in travel as a house sitter

 A large number of our house sitters over 50 are empty-nesters and love the sense of freedom that travelling on whim and following the next house sit assignment gives them.
 On HouseSitMatch.com we have an increasing number of house sitters who find great joy in being led in their journey by their next assignment.